calvinswaim/legacy_cpp-cinema4dsdk/README.md

 ## Compile

-The project files to compile the Cinema 4D SDK are located in the `projects/` folder.
-To compile with [`c4d-make`][c4d-make], invoke
+> Note: The project files for the officially supported Visual Studio
+> and XCode versions are not yet available but will come soon.

+__c4dmake__

+The [c4dmake][] Makefile library for compiling the Cinema 4D API and Plugins are *not officially* supported.
+Support is only given on personal preference of the maintainer, [Niklas Rosenstein][].

+To compile using c4dmake, you must first install the Makefiles into the Cinema 4D plugins folder as described in the [repository][c4dmake].
+The destination folder must be called `.../Cinema 4D R15/plugins/api/`.

+After you have compiled the Cinema 4D API using c4dmake, you can invoke the Makefile for the Cinema4DSDK.

     $ pwd
     <...>/Cinema 4D R15/plugins/cpp-cinema4dsdk
     $ make -f projects/c4d-make/Makefile plugin

-Open the project files for Visual Studio or XCode respectively if you want to use any of these.

-> *Note*: The project files for Visual Studio and XCode are not yet ready.

 ## Todo